 3. The National Leadership Forum

-As per Articles 49 and 50 of the Provisional Federal Constitution, a number of “Federal Member States” exist, while others are emerging.
-This situation created momentum for local ownership and the need to address key federal issues in Somalia.
-In order to engage the Federal Member States in a productive manner, the President Hassan Sheikh invited the leaders of Jubaland, South Western State, and Puntland for a consultative meeting in Mogadishu in February 2015.
+As per Articles 49 and 50 of the Provisional Federal Constitution, a number of “Federal Member States” existed in the last couple of years, while others have emerged more recently.
+This situation has created momentum for local ownership and the need to address key federal questions and issues in Somalia.
+In February 2015, in order to engage the Federal Member States in a productive manner, the President Hassan Sheikh invited the leaders of Jubaland, South Western State, and Puntland for a consultative meeting in Mogadishu .
 As a result of this meeting, the leaders issued a communiqué launching the National Leadership Forum (NLF) with guiding principles for co-operation towards state formation and a federal system.

-The NLF was led by the President and aimed to promote shared views on Vision 2016 among national leaders and reduce political disagreements.
+The NLF, a Somali-led and Somali-owned initiative, was unique among previous attempts to decide governance relationships in Somalia which presented a window of opportunity to address critical issues facing Somalia.
+Led by President Hassan Sheikh, the NLF aimed to promote shared views on Vision 2016 among national leaders and reduce political disagreements.
 A National Consultative Forum (NCF) was also established to focus on the electoral model for national elections initially scheduled for August 2016.
 The NCF included NLF members, representatives from regional administrations, Members of Parliament, federal and regional ministers, civil society representatives, and international representatives as observers.
 HD secured official mandate to provide technical support to both the NLF and the NCF.
 HD convened NLF technical committee meetings and moderated decision-making meetings between the leaders of the NLF.
-In 2017, HD will continue to engage with the NLF or similar forum that will emerge after inauguration and forming of President Mohamed Abdullahi “Farmajo’s” new government in 2017.

 In 2010, HD held a roundtable to help Somali and international actors overcome obstacles to humanitarian access by bringing them together with humanitarian actors who had operated under similar constraints in Afghanistan.
 The roundtable not only promoted an exchange of ideas, it also served to improve understanding between representatives from Somaliland and the rest of Somalia, who had rarely interacted.